ninglg/light-mindmap/README.md

 Add `type: mindmap` to any note's frontmatter.
 The plugin replaces the editor/reading view with a live mind map built from the note's heading hierarchy.

+You can also right-click a folder in the file explorer and select **Create light mindmap** to quickly create a new mindmap file in that folder.

 ```yaml
 ---
 type: mindmap